 We encourage all of our children to have a school dinner.
 Our school dinners are freshly cooked and nutritious.
 The use of a knife and fork also helps to strengthen little hands!

 Our school dinner menus are regularly updated.
-Copies of our menus are sent home and displayed in the school office.
+Copies of our menus are shared via Class Dojo and displayed in the school office.
 Please encourage your child to look through the menu and choose their meal options.
+A copy of our current dinner menu can be found below.